 “We are certainly seeing improvements, especially in countries we have visited several years in a row,” says Tim Woodward, a partner at Moore Stephens, the firm that has completed most EITI reconciliations in countries around the world.
 “We’re noticing that reconciliation differences are getting smaller.
 It’s also been easier to explain the differences.”

-Moore Stephens has completed the EITI process for Nigeria, Mali, Zambia, Burkina Faso and the Democratic of Congo, while young democracy, Myanmar, has recently come on board.
+Moore Stephens has completed the EITI process in 25 countries across Africa, Asia and Europe including Nigeria, Mali, Zambia, Burkina Faso and the Democratic of Congo, while young democracy, Myanmar, has recently come on board.
 The firm is also involved in the EITI process for the Seychelles and Ethiopia, and is currently working on the reconciliation process for the UK.
 Moore Stephens’ leading status in the EITI arena has been driven by its strong record in working for international funding institutions such as the World Bank, UN Agencies and the EU, its expertise in the extractives sector and its global reach, having a pool of professionals to call on across the world.

 “We’ve seen a wave of developed countries, such as the UK, the US, France, Germany and the Netherlands, sign up for the EITI,” Tim says.
 “It’s gaining traction, and countries are becoming aware that they don’t want to be left out of the process.”
 He expects more to sign up in future.